project-trans/MtF-wiki/content/en/docs/hrt/singapore/singapore-hrt-overview.md

 The main place to get HRT is [Changi General Hospital](https://www.cgh.com.sg/).
 Your first step depends on whether you are a singaporean as it determines if you are eligible for government subsidies.

-1. Polyclinic referral for subsidies *(non-singaporeans may skip this step)*
+1. Polyclinic referral for subsidies *(non-singaporeans skip this step)*
 1. First visit to CGH Endocrinology
 1. Psychiatry Evaluation + Psychology Evaluation
 1. Second visit to CGH Endocrinology